pywbem/pywbemtools/docs/pywbemclicommands.rst

 The ``instance associators`` command lists the CIM instances that are associated with the specified source instance.

-The source instance can be specified in two ways:
+The instance name (INSTANCENAME argument) can be specified in two ways as defined in :ref:`Interactively selecting INSTANCENAME`:

-* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
-The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
-Any host name in the WBEM URI will be ignored.
-  For details, see :ref:`Specifying the INSTANCENAME command argument`.

-* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
-The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
-The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
-  For details, see :ref:`Interactively selecting INSTANCENAME`.
+* By specifying an untyped WBEM_URI.

+* By specifying the WBEM_URI with the wild card "?" in place of the keys component of the WBEM_URI, (i.e. <classname>.?).

 If the ``--names-only``/``--no`` command option is set, only the instance paths are displayed.
 Otherwise, the instances are displayed.